-(DALLAS, Texas) - LGBTQ+ Cinema just got a little edgier thanks to The Contested Edge, a Dallas, Texas based production house committed to producing horror, fantasy, and science fiction content that will feature queer characters and storylines.
+LGBTQ+ cinema just got a little edgier thanks to The Contested Edge, a Dallas based production house committed to producing horror, fantasy, and science fiction content featuring queer characters and storylines.

-A collaboration between industry veteran Brock Cravy and executive producer, Deiadra Armstrong, Contested Edge will follow in the footsteps of recent industry disruptors such as Jordan Peele’s Monkeypaw Productions.
-Cravy will focus on storylines in the horror and science fiction genres, two categories where gay, trans, and nonbinary characters have been notably absent.
+A collaboration between former Q- Television producers Brock Cravy and executive producer, Deiadra Armstrong, The Contested Edge has followed in the footsteps of recent industry disruptors such as Jordan Peele’s Monkeypaw Productions.
+Cravy will focus on storylines in experimental genres where gay, trans, and nonbinary characters have been notably and historically absent.

 Innocent Boy, the first project to be produced by The Contested Edge, and Cravys’ first narrative, won ‘Audience Choice’ and Best Direction’ at the Las Vegas Queer Arts Film Festival on Sunday, November 10th.
 This is the second best director win for the veteran producer and first time director, having previously won the coveted award at the Independent Short Awards in Los Angeles.

 Innocent Boy has excelled in its genre having won Best LGBTQ+ Short, Best Cinematography, Best Acting Ensemble, Best Sound Design, Audience Choice and Best Direction.
 The controversial queer horror premiered at the historic Raleigh Studios in Hollywood, and has additionally been welcomed into international mainstream and underground festivals in Mexico, Russia, Germany, Portugal and the UK.